 Daily Prayer in Classes

 Each class has its own focal point for prayer within the classroom.
 Prayers are said regularly throughout the day, including:

-- Morning prayer

-- Grace before meals

-- Prayers at the end of the day.
-(This usually takes the form of the school prayer on days without a whole school gathering.)
+• Morning prayer (This usually takes the form of the school prayer on days without a whole school gathering.)